robert/robert.github.com/_posts/2019-12-03-ppab5-how-to-write-shorter-programs.md

   Destination = "610 Townsend Street, San Francisco"
 ```

-And here's the `get_data` function as it is written today.
+Next, here's the `get_data` function as it is written today.
 It's perfectly correct and functioning, but it's also an 80-line monster.
 Have a read of it.
 Before reading further, see if you can identify any unnecessarily verbose sections.
-Then see if you can rewrite it in a much pithier form (I was able to get it down to around 23 lines):
+Then see if you can rewrite it in a much pithier form (I was able to get it down to around 23 lines, making it *more* readable in the process):

 ```python
 class Database: